Some Generalizations of Mirzakhani's Recursion and Masur-Veech Volumes via Topological Recursions: Derivation of the ABO topological recursion data

 \section{Derivation of the ABO topological recursion data}

-Originally, the derivation of the CEO topological recursion for $\cC^{\mathrm{WP}}$ is given explicitly in \cite{Eynard:2007fi} by Eynard and Orantin from the Mirzakhani's topological recursion for the Weil-Petersson volume.
-We apply their computation to the $(2,p)$ minimal string and the $(2,2p-2)$ minimal superstring in a reverse way (i.e. inverse Laplace transform of the CEO topological recursion), and derive the ABO topological recursion data given by the kernel functions $H^{\mathrm{M}(p)}(x,y)$ in eq.\eqref{eq:H_minimal} and $H^{\mathrm{SM}(p)}(x,y)$ in eq.\eqref{eq:H_super_minimal} explicitly.
+Originally, a derivation of the CEO topological recursion for $\cC^{\mathrm{WP}}$ is given explicitly in \cite{Eynard:2007fi} by Eynard and Orantin from Mirzakhani's topological recursion for the Weil--Petersson volume.
+We apply their computation to the $(2,p)$ minimal string and the $(2,2p-2)$ minimal superstring in a reverse way (i.e., inverse Laplace transform of the CEO topological recursion), and derive the ABO topological recursion data given by the kernel functions $H^{\mathrm{M}(p)}(x,y)$ in equation~\eqref{eq:H_minimal} and $H^{\mathrm{SM}(p)}(x,y)$ in equation~\eqref{eq:H_super_minimal} explicitly.